soyersoyer/sysex-controls/README.md

 If you think some untested devices work well, please let us know.
 If not, let us know as well.

+## Sponsorship

+It's easier to develop with real hardware.
+If you have the opportunity, please sponsor this project to support more MIDI controllers.

+### Planned controllers

+- Akai MPK Mini mk4 (donation amount: 0%)
+- Korg NanoPad (donation amount: 0%)
+- Novation Launchkey mk4 (donation amount: 0%)

 ## Installation

 ### From Flathub